BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

 ..
         The association of two models means that one model contains a reference(id) of another model the association can be optional or mandatory.
 The association of two models only require the modification of the models APIs and the meta's.
 We will use the last sample from "05 - sql alchemy support" chapter,

-To associate a UserType model to the User model we need to create an API and implementation for the UserType as we did for the User model in ``example.user.api.user_type``:
+To associate a UserType model to the User model we need to create an API and implementation for the UserType as we did for the User model in ``example.user.api.user_type.py``:

 .. code-block:: python